conda/ceps/cep-recipe-jinja.md

   # or an `else` branch can be used, of course
   number: ${{ 100 if cuda == "yes" else 0 }}
 ```

+## Error handling

+Build tools should be aggressive about Jinja errors:

+- Undefined variables should always be an error.
+To workaround, the user should use the `default` filter (e.g. `${{ foo | default("bla") }}`).
+- Unknown functions should always be an error.
+- Syntax errors should always be an error.